Yazan-Sharaya/xrnn/README.md

 x_dummy_predict = np.random.random((batch_size, height, width, channels))
 prediction = model.inference(x_dummy_predict)  # Same as model.predict(x_dummy_predict).

+# Model predicts on batches, so even if one sample is provided, it's turned into a batch of 1, that's why we take
+# the first sample.
+prediction = prediction[0]

+# The model returns a probability for each label, `np.argmax` returns the index with the largest probability.
+label = np.argmax(prediction)

+print(f"Prediction: {label} - Actual: {y_dummy[0]}.")
 ```
 And that's it!
 You've built, trained and validated a convolutional neural network in just a few lines.
 It's true that the data is random
 therefor the model isn't going to learn, but this demonstrates how to use the package, just replace 'x_dummy' and 'y_dummy' with